xkhoanamx1/lung_crop_xray/README.md

 The most efficency method obivious is U-Net (architecture Unet was originally designed for grey scale (one channel) biomedical image segmentation from microscopy data sets).
 Some experiment has shown the accuracy of U-Net reach over 96 % in validation set (1).
 Even though this architecture is not compatible with bad scalling X-ray Images (for example: wrong possition when taking picture, patient has lost one part of lung,..).
 In this case U-net just detect one part or the whole picture as contour.

+U-Net works very well on the stage of lung part detection, but sometimes it fails in case of very bad lung X-ray picture (the wrong position when taking pictures, or the contrast is not good...).
+So we need more relatively root point combine with U-net to enhance the accuracy of this method, that is Back-bone position.

 Due to these disadvantages, we contribute this repotory, which has ability to detect the contour in very bad lung xray image and compute Dice score to assess the method.
 In practice we had discovered the higest value of the mean in histogram of 1D picture is back-bone possition.
 To combine with Unet, finially we observe lung coordinate properly.
 ### GENERAL ALGORITHM
 ![Lung-segmentation-using-U-Net-before-training-the-convolutional-neural-network-a-the](https://user-images.githubusercontent.com/45206333/142722675-12e401d1-522c-4fa0-a111-2f057dba0f6f.png)